eugenia1984/astro/README.md

 - Strapi

-- graphql, GET: `http://localhost:1337/graphql` to practice in the Graphql playground:
+- graphql, GET: `http://localhost:1337/graphql` to practice in the Graphql playground.

+Yo get the data:

 ```graphql
 query {